contao/docs/docs/dev/framework/cron.md

 ### Web URL

-In order to trigger cron job execution via a web URL, a request to the `_contao/cron`, route, e.g. `https://example.org/_contao/cron`, needs to be made.
+In order to trigger the execution of cron jobs via a web URL, a request to the `_contao/cron` route, e.g. `https://example.org/_contao/cron`, needs to be made.
 In a Linux crontab you could use the following instructions for example: